 If your thesis includes images that are not your original work, you must include permissions from the provider of the original content or the images will not be included in the EC digital archive.
 If your thesis includes videos, data sets, or other accompanying material that is not your original work, the same copyright stipulations apply.
 If your work includes interviews, a statement that you have the permission from the interviewees to make their interviews public must be included.
 For information about obtaining permissions and sample forms, see https://copyright.columbia.edu/

 Notice of Approval to Use Human Subjects By the Eckerd College Institutional Research Board (IRB)

-If your research includes human subjects, you must include a letter of approval from the Eckerd College IRB.
+If your research includes human subjects, you must include a letter of approval from the Eckerd College IRB in your Appendix.
 For more information, see: https://www.eckerd.edu/irb/

 Notice of Submitted Work as Potentially Constituting an Educational Record Under FERPA: